 •To meet the requirements for eligibility of submission in the post-REF2014

-The University of Strathclyde expects that all research active staff will upload their research outputs to Pure at the point of acceptance and meet the requirements for the next REF as indicated by the HEFCE policy on OA.
+The University of Strathclyde expects that all research active staff will upload their research outputs to Pure at the point of acceptance and meet the requirements for the next REF as indicated by the UKRI Policy on OA.
 Manuscripts will then be deposited in Strathprints, the University's Institutional Repository, as soon as possible in compliance with publishers' copyright restrictions.

 An institutional repository is an online service for collecting, preserving, and disseminating (in digital form) the intellectual output of an institution.